qaavi/AQPhotoPicker_cocoapod/README.md

 This repository contains the public [AQPhotoPicker](https://github.com/aqavi-paracha/AQPhotoPicker_cocoapod) specifications.

-## How to use

-Welcome to the AQPhotoPicker wiki!
+## Welcome to the AQPhotoPicker!

 It's a cool Photo Picker app for iOS (tested on iPhone, not on iPad yet), and quite easy to use.

+## Requirements

+Your iOS project.
+(Tested on iOS versions 7.0 and 7.1.
+Should work on previous versions as well)

+> **Note**: This is ARC-enabled code.
+You'll need Xcode 4.2 and OS X 10.6, at least.

+## Installation

-You only have to copy three files in your project:
+Either clone and copy the following three files in your project:

 **AQPhotoPickerView.h**